PuReWebDev/youtube-ad-muter/README.md

 - Adds videos to the Watch Later queue after 10 seconds of playtime
 - Removes videos from the Watch Later queue if they have less than 10 seconds remaining
 - Enhances YouTube viewing experience
+- Does not affect Google revenue because advertisements are never blocked, ensuring ad impressions continue to go up while users express their preferences and respect YouTube's TOS
+- Offers nearly identical ad-free experiences to YouTube Premium at no cost, providing a cost-effective open-source alternative

 ## Installation